A Large and Diverse Arabic Corpus for Language Modeling: Evaluation

-The \gls{LM} is evaluated by fine-tuning it on a number of typical Arabic \gls{NLP} tasks, such as \gls{MRC}, Text Summarization, Diacritics Restoration, Sentiment Analysis and \gls{POS} Tagger.
-Though the proposed \gls{LM} is a \gls{GPT} style model, however, it is compared with the most frequently used \gls{LM}, \gls{mBERT}.
-Perhaps Both of them are based on the transformer architecture, however, they are fundamentally different where \gls{BERT} has just the encoder blocks conversely \gls{GPT} has just the decoder blocks from the transformer.
+The \gls{LLM} was evaluated by fine-tuning a number of standard \gls{NLP} tasks, such as \gls{MRC}, Text Summarization, Diacritics Restoration, Sentiment Analysis, and \gls{POS} Tagger.
+Despite the fact that the proposed \gls{LLM} is a \gls{GPT} architecture, it was compared to the most popular LM, mBERT.
+Perhaps, both of them are based on the transformer architecture, however, they are fundamentally different where \gls{BERT} consists of only encoder blocks, conversely, GPT has decoder blocks.

-The \gls{MRC} task is fine-tuned on the Arabic translated version of \gls{SQuAD} comprising of 48,344 question-answer pairs~\cite{Mozannar2019}.
-The evaluation was done using the \gls{SM} metric which measures the percentage of predictions that fall in the same sentence in the paragraph as the ground truth answer.
+The \gls{MRC} task was fine-tuned on the Arabic-translated version of \gls{SQuAD} comprising 48,344 question-answer pairs~\cite{Mozannar2019}.
+The evaluation was performed using the \gls{SQuAD} metric, which measures the proportion of correct predictions that fall within the same sentence as the ground truth answer.

-Text Summarization is trained on a multi-purpose Arabic corpus containing 20,291 articles with their extractive summaries.
-The dataset belongs to 6 broad categories including culture, economy, local news, international news, religion and sports.
-The quality of summarization is evaluated and compared with the \gls{BERT} fine-tuned system using Rough measure~\cite{Lin2004}.
+Text Summarization was trained on a multi-purpose Arabic corpus of 20,291 articles with respective extractive summaries.
+The dataset belongs to 6 broad categories including culture, economy, local news, international news, religion, and sports.
+The quality of summarization was evaluated and compared with the down-stream task from \gls{mBERT} using Rough measures~\cite{Lin2004}.

-The diacritics restoration task is fine-tuned on the transcript of the widely used Arabic speech recognition corpus, known as \gls{KSU}~\cite{Alsulaiman2013}.
-The corpus has 10,000 rich and balanced sentences manually diacritized on \gls{MSA} dialect. \gls{WER} is computed at the word-level to evaluate this task.
+The diacritics restoration task was fine-tuned on the transcript of the widely used Arabic speech recognition corpus, known as \gls{KSU}~\cite{Alsulaiman2013}.
+The corpus contains 10,000 rich and balanced sentences that were manually diacritized on the MSA dialect.
+In order to evaluate this task, \gls{WER} was computed at the word-level.

-For the sentiment analysis task, \gls{HARD} comprises 24,028 hotel reviews, representing both \gls{MSA} in \gls{DA}, has been used for the fine-tuning~\cite{Elnagar2018}.
-The reviews are categorized into positive, negative and neutral reviews.
-In order to determine the effectiveness of the fine-tuning, the accuracy metric was adopted.
+The sentiment analysis task was down-streamed on the HARD dataset comprising of 93,700 hotel reviews~\cite{Elnagar2018}.
+The dataset covers both \gls{MSA} and \gls{DA}.
+The reviews were categorized into positive, negative, and neutral reviews.
+To determine the effectiveness of the fine-tuning, the accuracy metric was adopted.